 Blessing of Hands & Tea for the Soul for staff

-An interfaith chapel open 24/7 (located near the 3rd floor entrance) with religious texts, resource materials and a prayer book where prayer intentions can be written
+An interfaith chapel open 24/7 (located near the 3rd floor entrance) with sacred texts, resource materials and a prayer book where prayer intentions, hopes and blessings can be written

 If you are struggling with the meaning of your illness